How to Write a Movie Script - Screenwriting Tips 1

 This is Part 1 of the CWN series on how to write a movie script.
 Here you'll find easy tips on getting started, coming up with your screenplay idea and developing your story.
 At the bottom of the page, you'll find links to related pages with screenwriting tips and information about free screenplay software.

-How to write a movie script - Is screenwriting for you?
+Is screenwriting for you?

 Some aspects of screenwriting that are special: